Dart (missile): Modern darts

 Of the darts still in widespread use, perhaps the closest to traditional thrown darts are lawn darts.
 These are large and heavy enough to be thrown by swinging, and to seriously wound a person when thrown.

+Khuru is a traditional Bhutanese dart sport.
+In this game, the players have a target to aim at and two darts to throw.
+The Bhutan Indigenous Games and Sports Association specifies that the distance between two targets is 35 meters for men and 27 meters for women.

 An indoor game of darts has also been developed.
 For competitive purposes, a dart cannot weigh more than 50 g including the shaft and flight and cannot exceed a total length of 30 cm.
 They are designed to penetrate dart boards.

+A child-safe dart game utilizes magnetic darts with blunt tips, designed to stick securely to a specialized magnetic dartboard.

 Tranquilizer darts are related to the darts for blowguns, but include a hypodermic needle and a hollow reservoir resembling a syringe, which is generally filled with sedatives or other drugs.
 These are launched from a dart gun using compressed gas, a tuft of fibers at the back of the missile serving as both fletching and wadding.

 A type of dart still finds use in military engagements, in the form of flechettes.
 These are all-metal projectiles, often resembling nails that have had fletching (rather than nail heads) forged into them.
 They were used by American forces during the wars in Korea and Vietnam, but treaties have since been enacted to limit their use.

 Large flechettes are used as kinetic energy penetrators in many gun-fired anti-armour projectiles.